 Chile: Business confidence ticks up in May

-The business confidence index (IMCE, Indicador Mensual de Confianza Empresarial) published by ICARE and the Universidad Adolfo Ibáñez rose from 44.1 points in April to 44.9 points in May.
-Despite the uptick, the indicator remains stuck below the 50-point threshold that separates pessimism from optimism, where it has been since April 2014.
+The business confidence index (IMCE, Indicador Mensual de Confianza Empresarial) published by ICARE and the Universidad Adolfo Ibáñez rose from 54.4 points in April to 55.9 in May.
+As a result, the index moved further above the crucial 50-point threshold that separates optimistic from pessimistic sentiment among businesses, having been in positive territory since the beginning of the year.